sitespeedio/sitespeed.io/docs/documentation/pagexray/index.md

 <img src="{{site.baseurl}}/img/logos/pagexray.png" class="pull-right img-big" alt="PageXray logo" width="365" height="200">

-We love HAR file but it's hard to actually see what the page includes only looking at the file.
-The PageXray converts a HAR file to a JSON format that is easier to read.
+We love the HAR file, but it's hard to actually see what the page includes only looking at the file.
+PageXray converts a HAR file to a JSON format that is easier to read.
 We use the format internally in the coach and sitespeed.io.

 ## What do we collect?